Julien-R44/factorify/README.md

 > Have you ever written tests, in which the first 15-20 lines of each test are dedicated to just setting up the database state by using multiple models?
 With Factorio, you can extract all this set up to a dedicated file and then write the bare minimum code to set up the database state.

-🚧 **This is a work in progress. v1 is not ready, some features are missing** 🚧
+🚧 **This is a work in progress. v1 is not ready, some features are missing.
+Expect major API changes without following semver.** 🚧

 ## Features
 - Support for multiple databases ( SQLite, Postgres, MySQL, MSSQL ... )